The A$2.3 billion project includes

 The fleet will be built in Victoria over six years at Downer’s Newport facility in Melbourne’s west.
 Downer is investing $16 million to upgrade Newport which will create 50 jobs during construction.
 Engagement of 175 semi-skilled and skilled manufacturing employees commenced in late 2017.

-These next generation seven-car trains will progressively enter service from mid 2020, operating first on the Cranbourne and Pakenham lines, and longer term will run through the new Metro Rail Tunnel to Sunbury.
+These next generation seven-car trains will progressively enter service after comprehensive testing, operating first on the Cranbourne and Pakenham lines, and longer term will run through the new Metro Rail Tunnel to Sunbury.

 We’ve taken the time to understand experiences, behaviours and priorities of the Victorian public so that we provide a tailored train fleet that is focussed on the customer experience.